how it works

 Compatible with all email systems

-Compatible with any SMTP based email service like Microsoft Exchange and cloud based providers like O365, Google Workspace etc.
+Compatible with any SMTP based email service like Microsoft Exchange and cloud based providers like Office 365 and Google Workspace.

 Flexible policy setup

 Settings can be specified at gateway, domain and user level.
-The system can be extended to support company specfic rules.
+The system can be extended to support company-specfic security rules.

 By signing an email, a recipient can validate the identity of the sender.
 This helps against email spoofing and phishing.
 The signature also prevents the email from being modified without detection.